On the tradeoff between almost sure error tolerance and mean deviation frequency in martingale convergence: The tradeoff in the strong law for martingale differences (MDs)

 \begin{exm} Let $(\Omega,\cF,\PP)$ be a probability space and let $T\colon \Omega\to\Omega$ be a bijective, bimeasurable, measure preserving mapping.
 Assume that $\iI$ is the $\sigma$-algebra of all sets $A$ such that $TA=A$.
 Assume that for all $A\in \iI$ we have $\PP(A)\in\{0,1\}$ (i.e.~$\PP$ is ergodic).
 Let $\mM$ be a $T$-invariant $\sigma$-algebra, that is $\mM\subseteq T^{-1}\mM$.
 Let now $m=(m_k)_{k\gqq 1}$ be a sequence of stationary (i.e.~identically distributed) martingale differences with respect to the filtration $(T^{-n}\mM)_{n\gqq 0}$.
 In \cite{Volny89} it is shown that then, $m$ is of the form

 for some $i\gqq 0$ and $f\in L^1$.

-Naturally, higher integrabilities such as $L^p$ or exponential integrability for $m$ are given by properties of the function $f$ which then brings us in the situations of Lemma \ref{lem:lemma2replaced} and Theorem \ref{lem:exponentialLdp}: Indeed, if $f\in L^p, p\gqq 1$, it follows
+Naturally, higher integrabilities such as $L^p$ or exponential integrability for $m$ are given by properties of the function $f$ which then brings us in the situations of Theorem \ref{thm:martSLLNq}, its subsequent Remark \ref{rem:SLLnq} and Theorem \ref{lem:exponentialLdp}: Indeed, if $f\in L^p, p\gqq 1$, it follows

 which is just Minkowski's inequality.
 For exponential moments, assume that there is $\lambda>0$ such that $\EE[e^{2\lambda|f|}]<\infty.$ Then we have

 Here, the first estimate in the second line is Young's inequality, the second one is Jensen's inequality for conditional expectations (with subsequent use of the tower property). \end{exm}